rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 The subscription terminated notification may be sent to a receiver for any of these reasons:

-1. A receiver has been removed from a configured subscription.

-1. A subscription has been stopped, either due to the change/removal of some configuration, or an RPC has been used to delete or kill a subscription.
+1. A subscription has been stopped, either due to the change/removal of some configuration, or an RPC has been invoked to delete or kill a dynamic subscription.

-1. The properties of a subscription has been changed, in which case a *subscription-terminated* notification should be sent, followed by a *subscription-started* notification if the new properties are valid.
+1. The properties of a subscription have been changed, i.e., as specified in {{ChangesNeedingTermination}}, that requires a *subscription-terminated* notification to be sent followed by a *subscription-started* notification, presuming that the new subscription parameters are valid.

 1. A subscription has failed for any reason, e.g.,: